mahuntington/panpsychism/unit_01/w02d05/homework/tic_tac_toe.md

 And remember, at the end of this process your code should be your own.

+## Collaboration

+You must talk things out and share ideas with your classmates or you will not make much progress.
+This weekend, stay wired in to Slack, set up a Zoom room, invite your classmates.
+You should not, and cannot do this assignment in a vacuum.
+Stay connected!

 ## Requirements

+- Collaborate with your classmates on Zoom and Slack
 - The gameboard should be responsive, both horizontally and vertically
 - A user should be able to click on different squares to make a move
 - Each click will alternate between marking an `X` and `O` in turn